 Designed for the intermediate-advanced player to improve skills, game strategies, and learn advanced techniques of tennis.
 Students must be able to hit consistent forehand and backhand ground strokes as well as serve in the proper court with some force at 50% accuracy.

 Varsity Teams

-ESAC courses are repeatable for credit.
+ESAC courses not are repeatable for excepting the ability for students to improve their grade.